 Program areas at Washington Native Plant Society

-Native Plant Public Education and Publications: Washington Native Plant Society staff and volunteers provide a broad array of service to the public, its 12 chapters, and 2,300 members statewide, who range from professional experts to enthusiastic novices.
+Native Plant Public Education and Publications: Washington Native Plant Society staff and volunteers provide a broad array of service to the public, its 12 chapters, and 2,544 members statewide, who range from professional experts to enthusiastic novices.
 Online training became a very popular offering, including subjects such as native pollinators, virtual plant walks, forest fire ecology, climate change, restoration projects and many others covering a large variety of subjects.
 Plant walks were also offered.
 A very popular Zoom workshop was Botanical Drawing.
-This was a 7-week course.
-This wide variety of education opportunities continues to attract all levels of expertise.
+Multiple sessions were offered to expand skill over time.
+This wide variety of educational opportunities continues to attract all levels of expertise.